 3) Borrowing From Your Retirement

 Do not borrow from your retirement accounts to repay dischargeable debts.
 Hardly anyone saves enough for retirement, so taking money from retirement accounts that you can protect in bankruptcy to repay dischargeable debts is a bad idea.
 Instead of taking years to repay your dischargeable debts use your time and money to save for retirement.

 4) Foreclosure / Repossession

 If you are about to lose your home to foreclosure or your car to repossession, call a bankruptcy attorney.
 Once your bankruptcy petition is filed with the court foreclosure and repossession activities must stop.
 For example, if you file for bankruptcy today the foreclosure sale scheduled for tomorrow cannot continue.
 Alternatively, if you file for bankruptcy today your car cannot be repossessed next week.
-In essence, the filing of a bankruptcy petition acts as an injunction against many collection activities, including foreclosure and repossession.
+In essence, the filing of a bankruptcy petition acts as an injunction against any collection activities, including foreclosure and repossession.
 This automatic injunction is known as the “automatic stay” in bankruptcy.

 A bankruptcy attorney may be able to save your home from foreclosure by filing chapter 13 bankruptcy.
-In chapter 13 bankruptcy you can keep your home while you catch-up on late mortgage payments.
+In chapter 13 bankruptcy you can keep your home while you catch up on late mortgage payments.
 If you are facing foreclosure don’t wait until the last minute to contact a chapter 13 bankruptcy attorney.

 5) Creditor Harassment